by Jim Jester

 “And when we were come to Jerusalem, the brethren received us gladly.
 And the day following Paul went in with us unto James; and all the elders were present.
 And when he had saluted them, he declared particularly what things God had wrought among the Gentiles by his ministry.
 And when they heard it, they glorified the Lord, and said unto him, Thou seest, brother, how many thousands of Jews [Judeans] there are which believe; and they are all zealous of the law: And they are informed of thee [Paul], that thou teachest all the Jews [Judeans] which are among the Gentiles to forsake Moses, saying that they ought not to circumcise their children, neither to walk after the customs.
 [So Paul had his accusers.]
 What is it therefore?
 The multitude must needs come together: for they will hear that thou art come.
 Do therefore this that we say to thee: We have four men which have a vow on them; them take, and purify thyself with them, and be at charges with them, that they may shave their heads: and all may know that those things, whereof they were informed concerning thee, are nothing [lies]; but that thou thyself also walkest orderly, and keepest the law.
 As touching the Gentiles which believe, we have written and concluded that they observe no such thing, save only that they keep themselves from things offered to idols, and from blood, and from strangled, and from fornication.
 Then Paul took the men, and the next day purifying himself with them entered into the temple, to signify the accomplishment of the days of purification, until that an offering should be offered for every one of them.
 And when the seven days were almost ended, the Jews which were of Asia, when they saw him in the temple, stirred up all the people, and laid hands on him, Crying out, Men of Israel, help: This is the man, that teacheth all men every where against the people, and the law, and this place: and further brought Greeks also into the temple, and hath polluted this holy place.
 (For they had seen before with him in the city Trophimus an Ephesian, whom they supposed that Paul had brought into the temple.)
 And all the city was moved, and the people ran together: and they took Paul, and drew him out of the temple: and forthwith the doors were shut.
 And as they went about to kill him, tidings came unto the chief captain of the band, that all Jerusalem was in an uproar.
 Who immediately took soldiers and centurions, and ran down unto them: and when they saw the chief captain and the soldiers, they left beating of Paul.
 Then the chief captain came near, and took him, and commanded him to be bound with two chains; and demanded who he was, and what he had done.
 And some cried one thing, some another, among the multitude: and when he could not know the certainty for the tumult, he commanded him to be carried into the castle.
 And when he came upon the stairs, so it was, that he was borne of the soldiers for the violence of the people.
 For the multitude of the people followed after, crying, Away with him.
 [Does this not sound very similar to what happened to our Lord Jesus?]
 And as Paul was to be led into the castle, he said unto the chief captain, May I speak unto thee?
 Who said, Canst thou speak Greek?
 Art not thou that Egyptian, which before these days madest an uproar, and leddest out into the wilderness four thousand men that were murderers?
 But Paul said, I am a man which am a Jew [Judahite] of Tarsus, a city in Cilicia, a citizen of no mean city: and, I beseech thee, suffer me to speak unto the people.
 And when he had given him license, Paul stood on the stairs, and beckoned with the hand unto the people.
 And when there was made a great silence, he spake unto them in the Hebrew tongue, saying,”

-Thus, Paul starts his defense to the people of Jerusalem (which was read as the Opening Scripture).
+Thus, Paul starts his defense to the people of Jerusalem.

 We also see in Acts chapter 19 that “God worked unusual miracles by the hands of Paul” (v.
 11).
 And, the testimony of the “evil spirit” in verse 15 was, “Jesus I know, and Paul I know; but who are you?”
-So, the demon equated Paul with Jesus.
+The demon equated Paul with Jesus.

-Acts covers many things about Paul including his conversion.
-For brevity I shall not cover all of this information; but in chapter 13 the Holy Spirit testifies (v.2), “Now separate to Me Barnabas and Saul for the work to which I have called them.”
+The book of Acts covers many things about Paul including his conversion.
+I shall not cover all of this information; but in chapter 13 the Holy Spirit testifies (v.2), “Now separate to Me Barnabas and Saul for the work to which I have called them.”
 So, the Holy Spirit approves of Paul too.

 “In one generation, the Good News had reached the most influential places in the Roman Empire: Caesarea, Antioch, Ephesus, Corinth, and even Rome – almost the ‘end of the earth’ of that day (see 1:8).
 We wish Luke had told us the rest of Paul’s story.
 Perhaps Acts was written at this time and Luke knew no more than he wrote.
 Some surmise that Luke was martyred before he finished this account.
 Perhaps he fulfilled his purpose in writing by showing the spread of the gospel to the Gentiles and the arrival of its most distinguished preacher in the capital of the world.” [emphasis mine]

-We now know that they did reach the end of the known world because chapter 29 tells us that Paul did go to Spain (where Paul said he was going, Rom.
+So the editors of the Wesley Study Bible felt like the book of Acts was left hanging without a real conclusion.
+We now know that the Apostles did reach the end of the known world because chapter 29 tells us that Paul did go to Spain (where Paul said he was going, Rom.
 15:28), and Britain, the “isles afar off.”
 We also know that Luke did finish his story with chapter 29.

 Further, in verses 9-10 of Acts 29, we read,